jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 Essentially the review accomplishes two goals.

-First, it keeps your system up to date.
+==First, it keeps your system up to date.==

 My main hope when first starting out in productivity systems was to be able to set it and forget it.
 Just enter in the tasks, keep working, and have the system just tell me what to work on next.
 Sounds like a great goal, right?

-The thing is that, just like a garden, a productivity system needs regular tending to ensure its e!ectiveness.
+==The thing is that, just like a garden, a productivity system needs regular tending to ensure its effectiveness.
 Think about it.
 If you let a garden go for weeks without tending to it, what’s the result?
 Weeds.
 Animals eating the growth.
 Dead plants.
-Regular tending to the garden aims to create a healthy ecosystem for plants to grow through regular weeding, watering, and ensuring the garden is properly fenced and protected.
+Regular tending to the garden aims to create a healthy ecosystem for plants to grow through regular weeding, watering, and ensuring the garden is properly fenced and protected.==

-A weekly review serves a similar purpose.
-Productivity systems easily get out of date without regular reviewing.
+A weekly review serves a similar purpose. ==Productivity systems easily get out of date without regular reviewing.
 And when the system is not accurate, you wrong trust it.
-And if you can’t trust it, you won’t use it.
+And if you can’t trust it, you won’t use it.==

-Performing a weekly review on a consistent basis will help you make sure everything in your system is current so you can keep leaning on it to be e!ective for you.
+Performing a weekly review on a consistent basis will help you make sure everything in your system is current so you can keep leaning on it to be effective for you.

 ---

 Second, the review looks back on the previous week to help you prepare for the upcoming one.

-When the system is current, you get a clear picture of the tasks, projects, commitments, and responsibilities on your plate at that exact moment in time.
-That clarity enables you to make better decisions on how to spend your time over the next week.
+==When the system is current, you get a clear picture of the tasks, projects, commitments, and responsibilities on your plate at that exact moment in time.
+That clarity enables you to make better decisions on how to spend your time over the next week.==

-I regularly use my productivity system to help me decide where to focus my resources in the upcoming seven days.
+==I regularly use my productivity system to help me decide where to focus my resources in the upcoming seven days.
 Let’s face it – we have limited time, attention, and energy.
-It would be unfortunate for me to use those finite resources that I’m wholly in control of in a haphazard and unintentional manner, essentially wasting them.
+It would be unfortunate for me to use those finite resources that I’m wholly in control of in a haphazard and unintentional manner, essentially wasting them.==

 In that order, the weekly review helps you see and set your priorities so you can make better choices to spend the finite resources of your life in the moments of the next week.

 You could call this planning.
 I like to see it as preparation and making decisions in advance.
 So often planning gets associated with rigid schedules, inflexible action plans, and – here’s what always bites me – an uncanny ability to never happen as hoped.

-That’s not to say “planning” isn’t valuable, but the value isn’t found in the plan produced.
+That’s not to say "planning" isn’t valuable, but the value isn’t found in the plan produced.
 It’s found in the preparation.
-And the weekly review enables the level of preparation needed to e!ectively handle the upcoming week.
+And the weekly review enables the level of preparation needed to effectively handle the upcoming week.

 ---

 #### ― What shouldn’t I do in my weekly review? ―

-The weekly review is just that: weekly.
+==The weekly review is just that: weekly.
 It’s suited for particular types of tasks and focuses that help you review the week.
-There are some things to avoid doing in the weekly review because of that.
+There are some things to avoid doing in the weekly review because of that.==

-Don’t evaluate your long term plan e!ectiveness.
+==Don’t evaluate your long term plan effectiveness.
 You might have goals or a theme you’re pursuing for the next year or 12 weeks or whatever timespan it is.
-The weekly review is not the time to decide if that’s a good goal for you or not.
+The weekly review is not the time to decide if that’s a good goal for you or not.==

 Longer term goals take time to meet.
-As a result, the week is often an ine!ective timescale to view progress in.
+As a result, the week is often an ineffective timescale to view progress in.
 Say your goal is to lose 10 pounds.
 You might weigh yourself weekly (which is good to do).
 The first week you weigh 200lbs.
 Next week 199lbs.
 The week after that 203lbs.
 There are two approaches to evaluating these datapoints.

 1. You take the measurements, see negative change, and get discouraged.
 2. You take the measurements, and move on.

 Option one is what I like to call a short term evaluation of a long term goal.
 It takes time to lose weight.
 But when you evaluate your progress based upon the week to week results, it’s super easy to get discouraged and decide it’s not worth it to pursue that goal.